 The brand Kaikado was established in 1875, shortly after Japan opened its doors to the rest of the world.
 They create hand-crafted copper, tin and brass caddies (containers) to store tea leaves or coffee beans.
 And as an addition they opened this café in 2016 where you can buy their products as well.

 Just away from the hustle and bustle of the most famous food market in Kyoto lies this little piece of heaven.
-Outside there is a small wooden bench with attached roof which was just perfect for us to sip on a great cup of coffee while sheltering from the rain.
-We were very lucky, because these are the only two seats they have :)
+Outside at Weekenders Coffee there is a small wooden bench with attached roof, which was just perfect for us to sip on a great cup of coffee while sheltering from the rain.

-After we have visited the bamboo forest just outside of Kyoto we went for a walk along the river to this little venue.
+After we have visited the bamboo forest just outside of Kyoto we went for a walk along the river to % Arabica in Arashiyama.
 Inside there is only one table which you can use if you hire it by the hour.
-But when the weather is as sunny as the day we were there, it is great to sit outside in the sun and enjoy the view over river and beautiful green landscape.
+But when the weather is as sunny as the day we were there, it is great to sit outside in the sun and enjoy the view over river and beautiful green landscape. % Arabica is a specialty coffee chain based in Kyoto, with nowadays over 160 locations around the world.